Pomegranate123/pichess/README.md

 # pichess

 A free and open source chess website, an alternative to lichess.
 Made using Django and Vue.
+It was made as a school project and should not be used, it's merely a prototype.

 # Usage